Install, Configure and Use Linux NIS Server

 passwd: files nis

-This entry means that search requests for password entries will first be done in the /etc/passwd file.
-If the requested entry isn’t found there, check NIS server.
+This entry tells the server to search for password entries in the /etc/passwd file, and if the NIS server finds nothing, check the NIS server.

-ypwhich: returns the name of the Linux NIS server that is answering your requests.
+ypwhich: gets the name of the Linux NIS server that is responding to your requests.